Parameterized Approaches to Orthogonal Compaction: A Polynomial Kernel for Cycle Graphs

-Let $[a,b]$ denotes the set of natural numbers $\{a, a+1, \ldots, b-1, b\}$.
-In this section, we first design a compression with a linear number of vertices for the \textsc{OC} problem on cycle graphs, parameterized by the number of kitty corners.
+Let $[a,b]$ denote the set of natural numbers $\{a, a+1, \ldots, b-1, b\}$.
+We first design a compression with a linear number of vertices for the \textsc{OC} problem on cycle graphs, parameterized by the number of kitty corners.
 We give a compression algorithm from the \textsc{OC} problem on cycle graphs to the \textsc{OC} problem on cycle graphs with additional weight constraints on edges.
 We call this problem the \emph{weighted orthogonal compaction} problem and define it formally as follows.
-Given a planar orthogonal representation $H$ of a connected planar graph~$G$ with edge weights, the weighted orthogonal compaction problem (\textsc{Weighted OC} for short) asks to assign integer coordinates to the vertices and to the bends of $H$ such that the area of the resulting planar orthogonal drawing is minimum over all the drawings of $H$ where the length of each edge in the drawing is at least the weight of the edge.
+Given a planar rectilinear representation $H$ of a connected planar graph~$G$ with integer edge weights and a rectangle $\cal B$ on the integer grid and of polynomial size, the weighted orthogonal compaction problem (\textsc{Weighted OC} for short) asks whether there exists a drawing of $H$ having bounding box $\cal B$ such that the length of each edge in the drawing is at least the weight of the edge.
+At the end of our compression algorithm, by using \cref{pro:compToKern}, we will show how this gives us a polynomial kernel for \textsc{OC}.

 Our compression algorithm is presented as a number of reduction rules.
-A reduction rule is a polynomial-time procedure that replaces an instance $(I,k)$ of a parameterized problem $\Pi$ by a new instance $(I',k')$ of another parameterized problem $\Pi'$ where $|I'| \leq |I|$ and $k' \leq k$.
+A reduction rule is a polynomial-time procedure that replaces an instance $(I,k)$ of a parameterized decision problem $\Pi$ by a new instance $(I',k')$ of another parameterized decision problem $\Pi'$ where $|I'| \leq |I|$ and $k' \leq k$.
 The rule is called \emph {safe} if $(I,k)$ is a \yes\ instance of $\Pi$ if and only if $(I',k')$ is a \yes\ instance of $\Pi'$.